govardhan666/HealthChecker/README.md

 ## HealthChecker

-A tiny tool that checks the given domain is down.
+A tool that checks the given domain is up or down.

 ## Installation